 Leasing solar panels: how does it work?
+What’s the difference between solar panel leasing and subscription?

 Most people choose to buy their solar panel system outright.
 However, this can be a significant investment and may be out of some households’ budgets.
 Leasing has emerged as an alternative, giving consumers who want to rely on renewable energy access to solar panels without the large upfront cost.
 Let’s take a look at how it works.